Biden says getting vaccinated ‘gigantically important’

 U.S. hospitalizations and deaths are nearly all among the unvaccinated.
 But COVID-19 cases nearly tripled in the U.S. over two weeks amid an onslaught of vaccine misinformation that is straining hospitals, exhausting doctors and pushing clergy into the fray.

 Across the U.S., the seven-day rolling average for daily new cases rose over the past two weeks to more than 37,000 on Tuesday, up from less than 13,700 on July 6, according to data from Johns Hopkins University.
-Health officials blame the delta variant and slowing vaccination rates.
 Just 56.2% of Americans have gotten at least one dose of the vaccine, according to the Centers for Disease Control and Prevention.

 The president noted that the rise has become so concerning that even his critics are pushing back against vaccine disinformation.